TheTipo01/YADMB/README.md

 # Notes

 - We now use slash commands (from release [0.8.0](https://github.com/TheTipo01/YADMB/releases/tag/0.8.0))
-- All commands check to see if the caller is in the same voice channel as the bot (only if the skip songs, play a new one)
+- All commands check to see if the caller is in the same voice channel as the bot (only if they skip a song, or play a new one)
 - Dependencies: [DCA](https://github.com/bwmarrin/dca/tree/master/cmd/dca), [yt-dlp](https://github.com/yt-dlp/yt-dlp)
   , [ffmpeg](https://ffmpeg.org/download.html).